wkudac/udads_p4/README.md

 ## Project Motivation

 The project was done as part of a Udacity DataScience course.
 The interesting thing for me was the combination of Unsupervised and Supervised Machine Learning techniques in one continuous and connected approach.
 For me as a beginner it was always impressive how much work it is to prepare the data and how different techniques can be combined.

 The principals components and the clusters created by Unsupervised techniques like PCA and KMeans Clustering can be further used in different Supervised Machine Learning models like Logistic Regression, Random Forest and AgBoost to make some predictions.

 Basically the approach in such a project is often similar.
 Have a look at the data, extract and preprocess only the data which might be useful for you and apply some modern Machine Learning techniques on them.

 There are powerful modules provided in the community like scikit-learn which alleviates the work very much.
 But there is still work to do outside of that modules especially in the data preparation part.
 I have tried to organize the code a little bit to make it more reusable and during the course it becomes clearer what are the tasks which appear repeatedly.
 But to be honest there is much room for improvements.
 An interesting thing is that especially in such a topic like AI there is much manual work to do.

+A more detailed description with further results can be found here:

 ## File Descriptions